Leigh Cameron: designer-maker

 Leigh Cameron talks about the process of drawing inspiration from MoDA’s collections.
-He usually works to a client brief, but here the boundaries were more open.
+He is a professional designer/maker who usually works to a client brief, but here the boundaries were more open.
 He initially found not knowing exactly what he was going to do quite challenging.
-Read about his experience in his won words.
+Read about his experience in his own words.

 My background is in Japanese cabinet making, but I retrained as a concrete designer.
 I’m a consultant to the concrete industry as well as a designer-maker: I’m often asked to do things like develop a specific mix for a high density x-ray shield.